Westmorland and Lonsdale

 Westmorland and Lonsdale is a constituency in the south of Cumbria, represented in the House of Commons of the UK Parliament since 2005 by Tim Farron, the former leader of the Liberal Democrats (2015–2017).

-Since 2017, Westmorland and Lonsdale has been the only Liberal Democrat seat in the whole of Northern England.
+Westmorland and Lonsdale is the Liberal Democrats' longest continuously held seat in England, as the only English seat they have won in every election since 2005.

 Constituency profile

-The constituency mostly overlaps the South Lakeland district of Cumbria.
-Important towns by size in the constituency include Kendal, Windermere and Kirkby Lonsdale.
-It is named for the historic county of Westmorland and the Lancashire Hundred of Lonsdale, both of which extend beyond the bounds of the constituency.
+Created in 1983, the seat is named after the historic county of Westmorland and the Lancashire Hundred of Lonsdale, both of which extend beyond the bounds of the constituency.
+Important towns by size in the constituency include Kendal, Windermere and Appleby-in-Westmorland.
 This is one of a minority of rural seats where residents voted to Remain in the European Union in 2016.